Red Seal ships: India

 The Japanese adventurer Tenjiku Tokubei is related to have traveled to Siam as well as India on board a Red Seal ship of Jan Joosten.
 Upon his return to Japan, Tokubei wrote an essay titled Tenjiku Tōkai Monogatari ("Relations of travels to India") on his adventures in foreign countries, which became very popular in Japan.
 He is sometimes referred to as the Marco Polo of Japan.

 Other destinations

 Other major destinations included Đàng Trong in central Vietnam (74 ships), Cambodia (44 ships), Taiwan (35 ships), and other parts of Vietnam (14 ships).
+Between 1604 and 1639, a total of 130 ships in total traded with Vietnam.

 Relative importance

 The 350 Red Seal ships recorded between 1604 and 1634, averaging about 10 ships per year, could be compared to the single Portuguese carrack visiting Nagasaki from Macau every year, which was larger in tonnage (between 2 and 3 times a single Red Seal ship), and carried a rich cargo of silk directly obtained from China.